Now in open beta - free for 14 days, no credit card required.Download now ›

 Account safety Founders banned by LinkedIn (March 2026) Works through your real session — LinkedIn sees you, not a bot

-Pricing $79/sender/month (Starter) $40/month flat (entire stack)
+Pricing $79/sender/month (Starter) From $80/month billed annually (entire stack)

 Reporting Export CSVs manually Everything in one conversation